ACC Dispute Resolution: Costs

 Who pays for resolving your dispute?

 ACC will pay the direct costs of the Dispute Resolution process and the Review.
-These include the costs of providing a hearing venue, reviewer or mediator costs, and ACC’s costs of preparation.
+These include, for instance the costs of providing a hearing venue and the reviewer or mediator costs.

 The reviewer can decide to award the person applying for the review some money to cover the costs of making the application.
 Normally you will need to request that the reviewer considers your costs in their decision.

 Under the legislation, a Reviewer may award contributions towards some of the additional expenses incurred during the review process.
 These awards are limited by law and may not cover the full cost.

 - Legal Fees –the cost of using a lawyer or an advocate to represent you at the hearing

 - Medical reports - the cost of a medical report for your hearing

 - Travel – the cost travelling to the review